nuagenetworks/vspkdoc/_sources/v6/nuinfrastructuregatewayprofile.rst.txt

 - ``use_two_factor``: Use Two Factor :  When set to true, the use of two independent authentication factors will be used to secure the installed NSG.
 When set to false, there is an assumption that the NSG is being installed in a secure environment and the installer is also trusted.
 The defaut value is true, using 2-factor.

 - ``stats_collector_port``: The port to open by the proxy for the statistics collector to use.

+- ``run_underlay_bandwidth_test``: Run the underlay bandwidth test during activation.
+Will only have an effect if the Underlay tests at bootstrap are enabled.

+- ``run_underlay_connectivity_test``: Run the underlay connectivity test during activation.
+Will only have an effect if the Underlay tests at bootstrap are enabled.

+- ``run_underlay_mtu_discovery_test``: Run the underlay MTU discovery test during activation.
+Will only have an effect if the Underlay tests at bootstrap are enabled.

 - ``external_id``: External object ID.
 Used for integration with third party systems